 - Create a strong classroom culture centered around consistent routines, positive reinforcement, and respect for one another and our educational space.

 - Strengthen students’ understanding of garden and kitchen connections, as well as how the food we grow affects their health, their community, and their planet.

-- Write kitchen and garden curricula in collaboration with the Director of Programs and Education and program teaching staff.
+- Work in collaboration with school faculty, Program Manager and Director of Programs and Education to write kitchen and garden curriculum.

 - Maintain functional, safe and classroom teaching spaces, including ordering, proper handling, and storing of equipment and ingredients.

 - Teach and participate in Professional Development training in collaboration with the Director of Programs and Education to help educators throughout the area learn how to bring “edible education” to their own school sites.

 - Work on optional projects to support program development as appropriate (ex. curriculum, professional development, garden management and evaluation projects).

 - Work with the Director of Horticulture and Operations to support students, and the greater school community in the planning, construction, planting, cultivation, fertility and overall maintenance of the garden.

 - Ensure that the garden is maintained in order to host garden classes as well as production of ample produce for use in the kitchen classroom, school community, and special events.
 Maintain facilities and equipment in good working order, including: tool shed, greenhouse, irrigation system, and tools.